 Perhaps the most important part of your kitchen design ideas will be the lighting in the kitchen.
 Just overhead light is not enough.
 You will need task-specific lighting.
 When you’re doing a small but defined job that needs specific attention, such as decorating a wedding cake or a special dessert or filleting a fish, you will need amazing lighting.
 You’ll need enough that it illuminates that space so you won’t miss the small details.
 A well-lit environment also helps with safety.
 How?
 A well-lit space will allow you to properly see everything you’re doing and everything you are working with.
 This helps to ensure maximum safety.
 In your professional kitchen design ideas, make room for track lighting or row-type spotlighting.
 Or perhaps even the installation of lights in the extractor hoods.
 Plan well and ensure your new professional kitchen lives up to your dream expectations.

 Contact RenoAssistance to get the best-suited kitchen designers and contractors for your project.

-At RenoAssistance we have partnered with reputable local kitchen designers and contractors who have attained our 360° Verified stamp of approval.
+At RenoAssistance we have partnered with reputable local kitchen designers and contractors who have attained our Verified stamp of approval.
 These experts have been strictly assessed to meet our high standards.
-This includes impeccable past work references, relevant qualifications and licences, insurance, financial stability, legal history, etc. We will even provide a copy of their 360° verification report before you meet with them.
-We will send the best-suited designers to compete on your project, all for free.
+This includes impeccable past work references, relevant qualifications and licences, insurance, financial stability, legal history, etc. We will even provide a copy of their verification report before you meet with them.
+We will send the best-suited designers to compete on your project, all with no fees.
 There’s no obligation to work with the contractors we refer, but we’ll think you’ll be more than impressed with their expertise!

 If you’re at the stages of planning your budget for your new kitchen remodelling, we recommend reading our article about typical kitchen renovation costs in Toronto & Montreal.